Hello from Connecticut!

 Hobbomock, friend of the Quinnipiac, had taught The People, how to fish, hunt and stressed they must cherish the land.
 When he discovers they no longer respect it, he angrily abandons them and vows to take revenge when he returns.
 The first person to encounter Hobbomock when he returns is Blackbird.
 The young boy is suddenly faced with an adult like problem and must save his people from Hobbomock's wrath!

-Jason Marchi and his very talented artist/illustrator, Jesse Bonelli, took a time machine journey back to the 1600's and walked in Hobbomock's basalt shoes as they hiked up the giant, to better understand the legend.
-They examined the ancient rock formations to experience the essence and spirit of this great giant.
+Jason and his very talented artist/illustrator, Jesse Bonelli, must have taken a time machine journey back to the 1600's and walked in Hobbomock's basalt shoes.
+Imagine them hiking up the giant, to better understand the legend.
+Imagine them examining the ancient rock formations to experience the essence and spirit of this great giant.
 The combination of Jason's masterful storytelling and Jesse's illustrations, capture the heart and soul of Hobbomock and makes one wonder if the Quinnipiac people of long ago, sat around night camp fires whispering the legend among themselves.

-Working with this gifted team were historians, Native American experts, and linguists, who understood their quest.
+Further research said this gifted team worked with historians, Native American experts, and linguists, who understood their quest.
 Who were the Quinnipiac Native Americans who roamed the sleeping giant's forests?
 How did the legend come to be?
 What did their language sound like?
 Was there a boy like Blackbird who had an eerie encounter with this massive mountainous man?